See what our riders and their families have to say!

 Peter has been riding since he was three years old.
 We used to live in New Mexico and when we returned to Canada, he started riding at Pride Stables.
-That was five years ago when he was seven years old.

 The heat and movement of the horse allows a fantastic stretch of Peter’s inner thighs in a way that you can’t duplicate with passive physical therapy.
 A weekly hour on a horse seems equal to a daily stretching regime that would be boring and painful.
 We’ve done that.
 We stretch while trying to maintain Peter’s interest and good spirits.
 We sing, count in various languages, tell jokes and stories, and listen to music.
-It sure is a lot of work in comparison to an enjoyable, fun ride on his horse, Flicker.
+It sure is a lot of work in comparison to an enjoyable, fun ride on “his” horse.
 The day after he rides, I can “feel” the difference in the tightness of his muscles.
 Riding loosens up his stiffness.

 The volunteers are so friendly and personable that Peter anticipates his riding lessons and looks forward to chatting with the volunteers.
 He finds out all about them and shares his personality with them every week.
 They are one of the best things about the program.
 The volunteers and organization of this riding program are wonderful.
 The consistency of volunteer support for riders like Peter is crucial.
 Pride Stables is super at retaining volunteers over many sessions.